cRamos71/owareMIPS/README.md

 ## Educational Goals

-This project is designed to help students practice and understand:
+This project is designed to practice and understand:

 - Input/output operations using syscalls
 - Data manipulation using arithmetic and logical operations